Chiropractors and physical therapists both help patients recover from injuries. However, they use very different techniques to heal you.

 Your PT learns as much as possible about your injury with a review of your health history, physical examination, and tests.

-The tests will help identify you current and potential problems.
+The tests will help identify your current and potential problems.
 Your PT will then develop a treatment plan to help you restore mobility and function.

 When to Get Chiropractic versus Physical Therapy

 Chiropractors and physical therapists’ individual techniques are not appropriate for every injury.
-To know which type of care to seek, you and the medical professional have to understand your goals.
+To know which type of care to seek, you and the medical professionals have to understand your goals.

 Occasionally, patients receive chiropractic care and physical therapy simultaneously.